fpirotti/rPRISMA/README.md

     PRISMA2rast("path-to-HDF5-file.he5")

-will provide you with a list with 2 elements of raster::brick type
+will provide you with a list with 2 elements of terra::rast type

 ## Installation